Is the Earth a living being?

 Lucas Buchholz in "Kogi"

-In science, too, hypotheses repeatedly arise that the world is actually a giant organism.
-In his work "Theory of the Earth" (1788), Scottish scientist James Hutton compared the material cycles in the atmosphere, the ocean, and the soil to the circulation of blood in the body.
-In 1972, the highly acclaimed Gaia hypothesis was published by British scientist James Lovelock.
+In the scientific community, too, hypotheses repeatedly emerge suggesting that the world is actually a giant organism.
+In his work *Theory of the Earth* (1788), the Scottish naturalist James Hutton compared the cycles of matter in the atmosphere, the ocean, and the soil to the circulation of blood in the body.
+In 1972, the widely acclaimed Gaia hypothesis was published by the British scientist James Lovelock.
 (In Greek mythology, Gaia is the personification of the Earth and one of the first deities.)
-In it, Lovelock describes the Earth as a kind of living organism, a planetary entity that reacts to external stimuli as a whole and maintains its stability through complex control loops.
-The hypothesis is sometimes criticized and ridiculed in scientific circles, but much of it is now accepted and part of science.
-This is the case in geoscience, where there is talk of the Earth system.
+In it, Lovelock describes the Earth as a kind of living organism, a planetary unit that reacts as a whole to external stimuli and maintains its state through complex regulatory loops.
+The hypothesis is sometimes criticized and ridiculed in scientific circles, yet much of it is now accepted and part of science.
+As in the geosciences, where the term “Earth system” is used.

 Sources and recommended reading: